-- the progress and results of our clinical trials of our drug candidates; - the cost of manufacturing drug supply for our clinical and preclinical studies, including the significant cost of new Fabry ERT cell line development and manufacturing as well as the cost of manufacturing Pompe ERT; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our product candidates including those testing the use of pharmacological chaperones co-formulated and co-administered with ERT and for the treatment of LSDs; - the future results of on-going or subsequent clinical trials for SD-101, including our ability to obtain regulatory approvals and commercialize SD-101 and obtain market acceptance of SD-101; - the future results of on-going preclinical research and subsequent clinical trials for CDKL5, including our ability to obtain regulatory approvals and commercialize CDKL5 and obtain market acceptance for CDKL5; - the costs, timing and outcome of regulatory review of our product candidates; - the number and development requirements of other product candidates that we pursue; - the costs of commercialization activities, including product marketing, sales and distribution; - the emergence of competing technologies and other adverse market developments; - our ability to obtain reimbursement for migalastat HCl; - our ability to obtain market acceptance of migalastat HCl in the EU; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; - the extent to which we acquire or invest in businesses, products and technologies; - our ability to successfully integrate our acquisitions of Scioderm and its products and technologies into our business, including the possibility that the expected benefits of the transactions will not be fully realized by us or may take longer to realize than expected; - our ability to establish collaborations and obtain milestone, royalty or other payments from any such collaborators; and - our expectations related to the use of proceeds , if any, from the public offering in July 2017.
+- the progress and results of our clinical trials of our drug candidates; - the cost of manufacturing drug supply for our clinical and preclinical studies, including the significant cost of new Fabry ERT cell line development and manufacturing as well as the cost of manufacturing Pompe ERT; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our product candidates including those testing the use of pharmacological chaperones co-formulated and co-administered with ERT and for the treatment of LSDs; - the future results of on-going preclinical research and subsequent clinical trials for CDKL5, including our ability to obtain regulatory approvals and commercialize CDKL5 and obtain market acceptance for CDKL5; - the costs, timing and outcome of regulatory review of our product candidates; - the number and development requirements of other product candidates that we pursue; - the costs of commercialization activities, including product marketing, sales and distribution; - the emergence of competing technologies and other adverse market developments;

+- our ability to obtain reimbursement for migalastat HCl; - our ability to obtain market acceptance of migalastat HCl in the EU; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims;

+- the extent to which we acquire or invest in businesses, products and technologies; - our ability to successfully integrate our acquired products and technologies into our business, including the possibility that the expected benefits of the transactions will not be fully realized by us or may take longer to realize than expected; and - our ability to establish collaborations and obtain milestone, royalty or other payments from any such collaborators.

 While we generated revenue from product sales since the second half of 2016, in the absence of additional funding, we expect our continuing operating losses to result in increases in our cash used in operations over the next several quarters and years.
 We may seek additional funding through public or private financings of debt or equity.
-We believe that our existing cash and cash equivalents and short-term investments, which includes the net proceeds of \$243.2 million from the follow-on public offering completed in July 3017, will be sufficient to fund the current operating plan into the second half of 2019.
+We believe that our existing cash and cash equivalents and short-term investments will be sufficient to fund the current operating plan into the second half of 2019.